 French Riviera

-“Nice appears to me like a beautiful courtesan, lying softly on the edge of her azure mirror, under the shade of her blooming orange trees, with her long hair let free in the breeze of the sea, with waves coming to wet her bare feet.”
+"Nice unfolds before me like a captivating courtesan, reclining gently on the rim of her azure mirror, beneath the shade of blossoming orange trees.
+Her long hair cascades freely in the sea breeze, as waves tenderly caress her bare feet."

 Alexandre Dumas, Une Année à Florence, Dumont, 1841.

-It was a trip I had been longing to do for years!
-Ever since that summer evening when I saw the movie called: “How to Catch a Thief”, the memory of the French Riviera haunted me like a ghost.
-Alfred Hitchcock framed all the elements of perfection in one single shot: first, a dramatic view of the Mediterranean, lying like a giant blue carpet at the feet of a rocky precipice; then, a serpentine coastal road –known by the locals as the “Corniche”– with pine trees and flowers here and there.
-A blue-gray convertible enters the frame and an ethereal young lady appears on its steering wheel: Grace Kelly.
-In the script, Kelly was driving Cary Grant to a romantic picnic on the cliffs.
-In reality -little did she know-, the princess-to-be was shooting the first act of a plot that would lead her up the steps of the Monegasque royal palace.
-The American girl from Philadelphia became Princess Grace of Monaco.
+A journey I had yearned for years!
+Ever since that summer evening when I watched the movie “How to Catch a Thief”, the memory of the French Riviera lingered in my mind like a ghost.
+Alfred Hitchcock encapsulated perfection in one shot: a dramatic view of the Mediterranean, sprawling like a giant blue carpet at the feet of a rocky precipice; a serpentine coastal road, known as the “Corniche,” adorned with pine trees and flowers.
+A blue-gray convertible enters the frame, and an ethereal young lady graces its steering wheel: Grace Kelly.
+In the script, Kelly drove Cary Grant to a romantic picnic on the cliffs.
+Little did she know, she was scripting the first act of a plot that would lead her to the steps of the Monegasque royal palace, transforming the American girl from Philadelphia into Princess Grace of Monaco.
 “That’s the Riviera!”
-I told myself: a land of turquoise seas and purple sunsets; of drives with dramatic views and pick-nicks on velvet sand….of legends being born!
-This fantasy of mine was made of a fairytale fabric, and only a visit could ward it off.
+I told myself: a land of turquoise seas, purple sunsets, drives with dramatic views, and picnics on velvet sand… a land where legends are born.
+This fantasy of mine was woven from a fairytale fabric, and only a visit could dispel its magic.

 Embraced by nature

 Happiness!
-From up close, I found the Riviera even more impressive than in my thoughts.
-I landed in Nice, perhaps the most easy-going city I’ve ever visited.
-I was instantly attracted by the fact that Nissa (its Occitan name) is built on a human scale: its small size creates a sense of intimacy and control.
-Nothing is too far neither from the beach, nor from the mountains of the nearby Provence; it only takes a short walk from the Bay of Angels up to the closest cliffs, where one can feel the tight embrace between the city and nature.
-It is just as quick to hop from the old city of Cours Saleya –with its picturesque grid of food markets- to the more modern areas around the Garibaldi square -a square that French historian Max Gallo described as utterly “Mediterranean by its vibration, roof colors, loud voices and radiant light”.
-I find something really revitalizing in the plurality of sceneries in this small Mediterranean city: for every golden beach there is a mountain, for every rose garden a rocky cliff, for every shady alley a sun-washed promenade, and for every humble grocery a flashy boutique.
-I figured that the capital city of the French Coast is a colorful patchwork of perfectly balanced poles.
+Up close, the Riviera surpassed even my wildest thoughts.
+I landed in Nice, perhaps the most relaxed city I’ve ever visited.
+I was immediately drawn to the fact that Nissa (its Occitan name) is built on a human scale: its small size creates a sense of intimacy and control.
+Nothing is too far from the beach or the mountains of nearby Provence.
+A short walk from the Bay of Angels to the closest cliffs reveals the tight embrace between the city and nature.
+It’s just as quick to transition from the old city of Cours Saleya, with its picturesque food markets, to the more modern areas around Garibaldi Square—a square that French historian Max Gallo described as utterly “Mediterranean by its vibration, roof colors, loud voices, and radiant light.”
+I find something revitalizing in the variety of scenes in this small Mediterranean city: for every golden beach, there is a mountain; for every rose garden, a rocky cliff; for every shady alley, a sun-washed promenade; and for every humble grocery, a flashy boutique.
+I realized that the capital city of the French Coast is a colorful patchwork of perfectly balanced poles.

 Color bomb